 Role of the group

 Vaccines are widely recognised as an important mechanism in controlling infectious disease outbreaks.
-However, outbreaks of some of the world’s deadliest diseases only occur intermittently, and often in the world’s poorest countries, meaning that there may not be a strong market incentive to for the pharmaceutical industry to develop vaccines for such diseases.
+However, outbreaks of some of the world’s deadliest diseases only occur intermittently, and often in the world’s poorest countries.
+This can mean that there is not a strong market incentive to for the pharmaceutical industry to develop vaccines for such diseases.

 The UK government is taking concerted and coordinated action to address this market failure.
-The UK has committed to invest £120 million between 2016 and 2021 on the development of new vaccines for such diseases, in line with the expert advice provided by the UK Vaccines Network.
+The UK has committed to invest £134 million of Official Development Assistance (ODA) between 2016 and 2022 to develop new vaccines for such diseases.
+These investments are informed by expert advice from the UK Vaccine Network.

 The UK Vaccine Network is made up of leading experts from academia, industry and policy.
 All members are invited to join the Network in a personal capacity, not as representatives of specific organisations or bodies.